DrFaust92/bitbucket-go-client/docs/ProjectsApi.md

 > WorkspacesWorkspaceProjectsProjectKeyPermissionsConfigUsersSelectedUserIdDelete(ctx, projectKey, selectedUserId, workspace)
 Delete an explicit user permission for a project

 Deletes the project user permission between the requested project and user, if one exists.
 Only users with admin permission for the project may access this resource.
 Due to security concerns, the JWT and OAuth authentication methods are unsupported.
-This is to ensure integrations and add-ons are not allowed to change permissions.  ``` $ curl -X DELETE https://api.bitbucket.org/2.0/workspaces/atlassian_tutorial/projects/PRJ/                  permissions-config/users/557058:ba8948b2-49da-43a9-9e8b-e7249b8e324a  HTTP/1.1 204 ```
+This is to ensure integrations and add-ons are not allowed to change permissions.

 ### Required Parameters